selkamand/crux-docs/docs/source/appendices/manuscript_recreation.rst

 **Use of cBioPortal mutation mapper tool**

-As above the External tools tab is selected from the CRUX home page, the THCA data is selected, Filter Dubious Genes selected and cBioPortal mutation mapper selected in the Step2 panel, as in screenshot 11.
+As above the External tools tab is selected from the CRUX home page, the THCA data is selected and cBioPortal mutation mapper is chosen in the Step2 panel as the tool we want to export data for [screenshot 11].

 .. container:: example-box